buddha-maitreya/Sariputra-frontend/README.md

 ---

 *"The mind is everything.
-What you think you become." - Siddhartha Gautama*
+What you think you become." - Ancient Wisdom*